 - How Do I Respond to and Avoid Criticism About Breastfeeding?
 LLLI, 2008

-- Disadvantages of Breastfeeding challenges common myths about breastfeeding
+- Are there any Disadvantages of Breastfeeding? challenges common myths about breastfeeding

 - Discover why female friends might undermine your decision to breastfeed in the book Breast Intentions.

 If your partner feels left out of your baby’s care he may think bottle feeding will be a good way to allow him to share in the feeding.
 Some partners may see breasts as purely sexual and may not be keen to share them.
 And just as with other family members, if your partner sees you struggling with breastfeeding he may think weaning will help you.
 Or if you are separating or divorced, your ex-partner may pressure you to wean so he can have the baby for extended periods.

 - Help your partner find out more about the differences between breast milk and infant formula and explain why breastfeeding is important to you and your baby.